 dig yourdomain.com

-2. Old hosting still has domain bound
+2. Old host still has the domain bound

 How to spot it: